-The diverse nature of organized crime in the El Paso metropolitan area includes local street gangs, outlaw motorcycle organizations, drug trafficking, and transnational criminal organizations.
+The diverse nature of organized crime in the El Paso metropolitan area includes local street gangs, outlaw motorcycle organizations (OMO), drug trafficking, and transnational criminal organizations (TCO).
 These groups exploit the proximity of the border, the numerous ports of entry, railways, the interstate highway system, and bordering states to further their efforts in extortion, the trafficking of drugs, contraband, weapons, and humans, and a variety of other crimes, all of which pose a serious threat to the community.
-According to the EPPD Gang Unit, as of November 2020, the most prominent and active criminal organizations and gangs are Gangster Disciples, Chuco Tango, Sureños, and Barrio Azteca.
-Intelligence from El Paso area law enforcement reported that the Mongols remains the most active outlaw motorcycle gang and the offenses are usually assault related or weapons possession.
-Intelligence indicates that the Vagos OMO (Ciudad Juarez, MX) and the Kinfolk are known to associate with each other and that the Vagos OMO continues to look to form a chapter in El Paso, TX.
+According to the EPPD Gang Unit, as of December 2021, the most prominent and active criminal organizations and gangs are Moon City Locos, Gangster Disciples, Chuco Tango, Sureños, and Barrio Azteca.
+Intelligence from El Paso area law enforcement reported that the Mongols and Pagans remain the most active outlaw motorcycle gangs and the offenses are usually assault related or weapons possession.
+Intelligence indicates that the Pagans OMO have formed a Southwest chapter in El Paso, TX.
 Drug trafficking organizations and transnational criminal organizations are also active in the El Paso region.
-HSI and DEA agree that during FY-2020 notorious criminal groups identified as operating are the Sinaloa Cartel, Vicente Carrillo Fuentes -La Linea (Juarez Cartel), Jalisco New Generation Cartel (CJNG), La Nueva Empresa, and Los Zetas .
+HSI and DEA agree that during FY-2021 notorious criminal groups identified as operating are the Sinaloa Cartel, La Linea (Juarez Cartel), Jalisco New Generation Cartel (CJNG), La Nueva Empresa, and Los Zetas.
 These organizations affiliate with local criminal gangs in virtually every type of criminal activity.
 They are involved in human trafficking, drug trafficking, extortion, home invasion, metal and heavy equipment theft, major fraud, money laundering, bulk cash smuggling, kidnapping, and murder for hire.
 Just as drugs and humans are being smuggled into the country; currency, stolen property and weapons are being smuggled into Mexico for the cartels.
-El Paso area gangs have also taken part in murder, kidnapping, money laundering, fraud, organized retail thefts. home invasions, robberies, burglaries, prostitution of adults/minors, illegal gambling operations, and drug dealing.
+El Paso area gangs have also taken part in murder, kidnapping, money laundering, fraud, organized retail thefts, home invasions, robberies, burglaries, prostitution of adults/minors, illegal gambling operations, and drug dealing.
 Transnational criminal organization work hand in hand with local gangs using better intelligence, advanced technology, and stronger organizational practices in the pursuit of furthering their profits.
+Due to the growth of TAG personnel the need to expand into an existing second floor and addition to the northside of the facility is needed.